-These soft almond croissant cookies are filled with almond cream and topped with sliced almonds and powdered sugar.
+These no-chill Almond Croissant Cookies feature a soft base filled with rich almond cream and topped with crunchy sliced almonds.

-For more cookie recipes check out my banana bread cookies, 5 ingredient peanut butter cookies, coffee cookies, Oreo chocolate chip cookies, and creme brûlée cookies.
+For more cookie inspiration, try my banana bread cookies, 5-ingredient peanut butter cookies, coffee cookies, Oreo chocolate chip cookies, or creme brûlée cookies.

 Jump to: